MITgcm/xmitgcm/doc/llcreader.rst

 Pre-Defined Models
 ------------------

-Because of the size and complexity of the LLC datasets, we provide some pre-defined references to existing stores and models that can be used right away.
+We provide some pre-defined references to existing stores and models that can be used right away.
+These are

+- ``llcreader.ECCOPortalLLC2160Model``: LLC2160 accessed via ECCO data portal
+- ``llcreader.ECCOPortalLLC4320Model``: LLC4320 accessed via ECCO data portal
+- ``llcreader.PleiadesLLC2160Model``: LLC2160 accessed on Pleaides filesystem
+- ``llcreader.PleiadesLLC4320Model``: LLC4320 accessed on Pleaides filesystem

+Below are a few examples of how to use these.

 ECCO HTTP Data Portal
 ~~~~~~~~~~~~~~~~~~~~~

-NASA has created an experimental data portal to access the LLC data over the
+NAS has created an experimental data portal to access the LLC data over the
 web via standard HTTP calls.
 More info and a data browser can be found at
 https://data.nas.nasa.gov/ecco/.
 The ``llcreader`` module provides a way to access this data directly via
 xarray and dask.
+These examples can be run from anywhere; however the speed at which data can
+be loaded depends on the network bandwidth to the NAS HTTP server and the
+rate at which this server can extract data from the underling filesystem.

-In this example, we display the whole dataset laziy, following the advice above
+In this example, we display the whole dataset lazily, following the advice above
 to use a large ``k_chunksize``.
 By default, all variables and all timesteps are loaded::

-  >>> import llcreader
+  >>> from xmitgcm import llcreader
   >>> model = llcreader.ECCOPortalLLC4320Model()
   >>> ds = model.get_dataset(k_chunksize=90)
   >>> print(ds)